ivanursul/ivanursul/_posts/2017-10-02-top-things-to-know-as-freelancer.markdown

 What matters most - don't waste your time on inadequate customers.
 I mean, don't accept jobs, where customer ask you to create an Uber like application for 250$.
 You will not finish it and most probably you will receive a negative feedback, because you will be the side who violated the agreement.

 If you decide to do a free or almost free jobs - apply for a specific jobs with 1-2 days of duration.
-You won't lose much, but it will be enough to get a good feedback and start applying for similar jobs with bigger budget.
+You won't lose much, but it will be enough to get a good feedback and start applying for similar jobs with higher budget.

 ### <a href="#different_rates" name="different_rates"><i class="fa fa-link anchor" aria-hidden="true"></i></a> Your rates will differ on a different projects